13552611927/VGG13/README.md

 CPUs are not recommanded for the slow rate of proccessing data and training for decreasing the loss.

 Hope this program could be useful to those who want to make their computers learn classification!
+##Feel free to download any part of the code!